IBM/get-your-java-microservice-up-and-running/workshop/exercise-03/README.md

   ![In the overview you see the created deployment and the pod](images/lab-4-deployment-2.png)

-# 3. Apply the service
+### 3. Apply the service

 After the definition of the Pod we need to define how to access the Pod.
 For this we use a service in Kubernetes.
 For more details see the [Kubernetes documentation](https://kubernetes.io/docs/concepts/services-networking/service/) for service.

 > A Kubernetes Service is an abstraction which defines a logical set of Pods and a policy by which to access them - sometimes called a micro-service.
 The set of Pods targeted by a Service is (usually) determined by a Label Selector.

-In the service we map the NodePort of the cluster to the port 3000 of the Authors microservice running in the authors Pod, as we can see in the following picture.
+In the service we map the NodePort of the cluster to the port 3000 of the Authors Microservice running in the authors Pod, as we can see in the following picture.

 ![service](images/lab-4-service.png)